oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

       oa:hasTarget (song reference in song workset)
       oa:hasBody
         [ mc:key_info
-          [ @@include transform info - vamp plugin, parameters, etc - see key_typicality.py outputs
-            rdfs:label "Dd major" (e.g.)
+          [ rdfs:label "Dd major" (e.g.)
             mc:key_id "(key id)"^^xsd:integer ;
             mc:average_prevalence "(fraction)"^(xsd:double) ;  // duration of key/duration of song * (something)
           ]
         ]
       .

-Also, add a record of the annotation container to a "feature index" container (to allow selection of alternative features for typicality displays).
+Also, add a record of the annotation container to the "recording workset feature index" container (to allow selection of alternative features for typicality displays).

 ## Key typicality agent

 For each recording of a song, calculate a "key typicality" measure that represents deviation of that recording from average key distribution for the song as calculated by the "Key distribution per song agent", and create a per-recording annotation for this.

-@@TODO Structure here should be rebviewed in light of "Key distribution per song agent" output.
+@@TODO Structure here should be reviewed in light of "Key distribution per song agent" output.

     <> a oa:Annotation ;
       oa:motivatedBy mc:RECORDING_KEY_TYPICALITY ;